garlicspoofiyy/cell-delivery/README.md

 - **Diverse Mini-Games**: Experience a variety of gameplay styles, from navigating mazes to engaging in classic shooter mechanics.
 - **Strategic and Casual**: Balance strategic thinking with casual gameplay to succeed in each mini-game.

-## Codebase

-The project is developed in Unity, and the codebase includes various scenes and scripts that bring the game to life.
-Below are some references to the code blocks used in the project:

-- **Maze Game Scene**:
-  - `Assets/Scenes/Cell Delivery - Maze.unity`
-  - Relevant code lines:
-    - startLine: 855
-    - endLine: 5768

 - **Sorting Game Scene**:
   - `Assets/Scenes/Cell Delivery - Sorting Game.unity`
   - Relevant code lines: